N8WM/raspi-play/README.md

 ### 2. Prepare the Pi to fit into the 3D-printed case

-- Discard the black piece of plastic covering the ribbon cable connector on the short edge of the Pi
+Discard the black piece of plastic covering the ribbon cable connector on the short edge of the Pi.

-- File away the metal on the HDMI port that overhangs the edge of the PCB board (notice in the second image how the HDMI port cannot be seen from underneath)
+File away the metal on the HDMI port that overhangs the edge of the PCB board (notice in the second image how the HDMI port cannot be seen from underneath).

 ![Pi preparation1](./images/IMG_8657.jpeg?raw=true)
 ![Pi preparation2](./images/IMG_8658.jpeg?raw=true)

 ### 3. Solder jumper wires to the DAC decoder

-- On the short side of the board, the pads `BCK`, `DIN`, `LCK/LRCK`, `GND`, and `VIN` should have jumper wires soldered to them
-    - Don't solder any wire to `SCK`
+On the short side of the board, the pads `BCK`, `DIN`, `LCK/LRCK`, `GND`, and `VIN` need to have jumper wires soldered to them.
+Do NOT solder a wire to `SCK`.

-- Apply a small bead of solder to jump the two little pads on the front side of the board, between `SCK` and `BCK`
-    - NOT THE `SCK` AND `BCK` PADS THEMSELVES, but the tiny pads next to them
+Apply a small bead of solder to jump the two little pads on the front side of the board, between `SCK` and `BCK`. **NOT THE `SCK` AND `BCK` PADS THEMSELVES, but the tiny pads next to them.** (See image below)

 ![DAC connections](./images/IMG_8656.jpeg?raw=true)

 ### 4. Solder the jumper wires from the DAC to the Pi

-Make sure the wires go into the front component side of the Pi, otherwise the case will not fit
+Make sure the wires go into the front component side of the Pi, otherwise the case will not fit.

 **Connection guide**
 ```